-These medications provide very effective pain relief.
+These medications are very effective painkillers.
 They should be taken after food to prevent symptoms such as indigestion or stomach irritation.
 You should not take them if you have had a stomach ulcer in the past.
+This medicine should be taken after food to prevent symptoms such as indigestion or stomach irritation.
 If you have severe asthma you may have been advised to avoid taking these painkillers, as they can affect your breathing.
+If you don't have asthma they rarely cause breathing problems.